tlietz/Exkeylibur/README.md

 ## V2 Changes

-- Rotated thumb keys by 90 degrees to support 1.5u keycaps
+- Rotated outer thumb key by 90 degrees to support 1.5u keycap
 - Added room to place rubber feet
-- Moved home thumb key to be between the original thumb keys of the Ferris
+- Moved home thumb key to be between the two thumb keys of the Ferris Sweep
 - Placed reset button in a position that can be easily pressed with finger
 - Slightly increased reset button pcb pad spacing to support more sizes

 ## Firmware

 Wield the Exkeylibur with the [firmware](https://github.com/tlietz/zmk-config)

----

 ## Images